morganthomas/winning-arguments/winning-arguments.md

 Both of these statements mean the same thing and are true under exactly the same circumstances: namely, when at least one of the three clauses is true.
 Later we will be able to prove formally that these two statements are true under exactly the same circumstances.

+The other example of us taking liberty with parentheses in this translations is of the same type, but with "and" instead of "or."
+The statement as a whole has the form:

+((Latin is a great language of the ancient world) and (...) and (...) and (...) and (...))

 ## Truth

 ## Reasons